redoracle/WebToPDF/README.md

 ## Contribution

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License